 It’s important to have fun in college, but make sure to take the time you need to study.

 When you fall behind early in the semester, sometimes it can be hard to catch back up because the material builds on itself gradually.
 This is especially common in math and science courses – you can’t understand a polymerase chain reaction without first understanding a nucleotide, for example.
 When you find yourself continuing to have trouble despite increased and consistent studying efforts, it’s wise to ask for help.
 See if you can join a study group, visit your campus’s Tutoring Center or hire an online tutor, or write down the things that are confusing you and go to your Teaching Assistant’s or professor’s office.
-Check out more ideas on how to utilize campus and other resources to help you succeed and find motivation to finish the semester.
+Check out more ideas on how to utilize campus and other resources to help you succeed.

 Just because your semester got off to a rocky start doesn’t mean you have to end it the same way.
 With some planning and more time hitting the books, you can get your academic life back on track.
 Good luck!